Churchill, Manitoba: Ecotourism

 Churchill is situated along Manitoba's 1400 km coastline, on Hudson Bay at the meeting of three major biomes: marine, boreal forest and tundra, each supporting a variety of flora and fauna.
 Each year, 10,000–12,000 eco-tourists visit, about 400–500 of whom are birders.

 Polar bears

 Polar bears were once considered solitary animals that would avoid contact with other bears except for mating.
 In the Churchill region, however, many alliances between bears are made in the fall.
 These friendships last only until the ice forms.
 Then, it is every bear for itself to hunt ringed seals.
 Starting in the 1980s, the town developed a sizable tourism industry focused on the migration habits of the polar bear.

-Many locals leave their cars unlocked in case someone needs to quickly escape the polar bears in the area.
 Local authorities maintain a so-called "polar bear jail" where bears (primarily adolescents) who persistently loiter in or close to town, are held after being tranquillised, pending release back into the wild when the bay freezes over.
 It is the subject of a poem, Churchill Bear Jail, written by Salish Chief Victor A. Charlo.